Taming-the-BEAST/FBD-tutorial/README.md

  <figcaption>Figure 4: Specifying the units and reference point of the fossil dates.</figcaption>
 </figure>

-Conveniently, we can specify that our dates are included in the taxon names, so that BEAUti can easily extract them for us using the **Auto-configure** option.
-Obviously, it's better to make this a fairly simple code that doesn't require multiple iterations of searches.
-Moreover, if this is straightforward, then you will be able to easily eliminate these dates when creating figures from your final summary tree.
+Conveniently, we can specify that our dates are included in the taxon names, so that BEAUti can extract them for us using the **Auto-configure** option.

 >Click on the **Auto-configure** button.
 Tell BEAUti to **use everything after the last \_**, then click **OK**.